google/WebFundamentals/src/content/en/updates/2019/12/webassembly.md

 ## The future

 There is still quite a bit of work to do though.
-For example, on the tooling side, Emscripten (Binaryen) and wasm-pack (wasm-bindgen) don’t support updating DWARF information on transformations they perform yet.
+For example, on the tooling side, ~~Emscripten (Binaryen) and~~ wasm-pack (wasm-bindgen) doesn’t support updating DWARF information on transformations they perform yet.
 For now, they won’t benefit from this integration.

 And on the Chrome DevTools side, we’ll be evolving integration more over time to ensure a seamless debugging experience, including: